didierfred/SimpleModifyHeaders/README.md

 ## Firefox-specific issue
 According to the version of Firefox, the addition of a new header behaves differently.
 In the latest version, when you choose the "add" action and the header exists, it appends the value, while in the old version, it replaces it.
-If you want to modify an exiting header, you should use "modify" instead of "add"
+If you want to modify an exiting header, you should use "modify" instead of "add".

+It's not possible to define a specific port number in url pattern, https://stackoverflow.com/questions/11425591/match-port-in-chrome-extension-pattern

 ## Chrome / Edge  specific issue

+The introduction of Manifest V3, mandatory on Chromium-based browsers starting approximately in june 2024, has imposed restrictions on header modifications (refer to [Chromium Blog](https://developer.chrome.com/blog/resuming-the-transition-to-mv3?hl=en)).
+Direct access to header  and custom request filtering are no longer possible.
+All modifications must now be done via the declarativeNetRequest API, which has its own limitations, including a cap on the number of filtering rules and the size of regular expressions.

+Attempting to maintain similar behavior to Manifest V2 presents several challenges, resulting in the following issues:

-As a result of the Manifest V3 changes (https://developer.chrome.com/blog/resuming-the-transition-to-mv3?hl=en), individual cookie modification is no longer possible with Chromium-based browsers such as Chrome or Edge.
-Instead, cookies can now only be treated as a standard header, which can be created or removed.
-Consequently, the option to manage cookies has been discontinued starting from version 1.9.0 on these browsers.
+- Individual cookie modification is no longer possible so the option to manage cookies has been removed.

-A second consequence of Manifest V3 is that the add or modify option behave the same (the modify option )

-## Limitation

-Due to limitations in the webRequest API of browsers, headers of requests, which are invoked by Javascript, could not be modified.
+- The 'add' and 'modify' options behave identically (modifying a non-existing header will result in it being added).
+- You may reach the browser's maximum filtering rules limit.
+If this occurs, a message will prompt you to deactivate some rules.
+However, this issue should be rare.
+- The previous method of first filtering via global "URL patterns" followed by an "URL contains" filtering is no longer possible.
+Instead, multiple patterns are used for filtering.
+For example:
+  - `URL pattern = "http://*/*"` and `when URL contains = "test"` results in two rules: `http://*test*/*` and `http://*/*test*`.
+  - `URL pattern = "http://test/myurl*"` and `when URL contains = "test"` results in one rule: `http://test/myurl*`.
+  - `URL pattern = "http://te*/myurl*"` and `when URL contains = "test"` results in two rules: `http://te*test*/myurl*` and `http://te*/myurl*test*`.
+This accepts `http://tetest/myurl` but excludes `http://test/myurl`, which was valid with the Manifest V2 version.

-## Extension permissions
+## Extension Permissions

-In order to work, the following browser permissions are needed for the extension:
+The extension requires the following permissions to function properly:

+### Firefox
+- `storage`: Stores the configuration and rules.
+- `activeTab`, `tabs`: Displays the configuration screen in the browser tab.
+- `webRequest`, `webRequestBlocking`, `<all_urls>`: Modifies headers based on the rules table.

+### Chrome & Edge
-- storage: needed to store the configuration and the rules
+- `storage`: Stores the configuration and rules.
-- activeTab, tabs: needed to show the configuration screen in the browser tab.
+- `activeTab`, `tabs`: Displays the configuration screen in the browser tab.
-- webRequest, webRequestBlocking ,<all_urls>: needed to modify the headers according to the rules table.
+- `declarativeNetRequest`, `declarativeNetRequestWithHostAccess`: Modifies headers based on the rules table.

 ## Personal Information
 The extension does not collect personal information.